squid-cache/squid-cache.github.io/Features/IPv6.rst

 Why you would want to do that without similar limits on IPv4 (using '''all''') is beyond me but here it is.

 Previously squid defined the '''all''' ACL which means the whole Internet.
-It still does, but now it means both IPv6 and IPv4 so using it will not block IPv6.
+It still does, but now it means both IPv6 and IPv4 so using it will not block only IPv6.

-A new ACL tag '''ipv6''' has been added to match only IPv6.
+A new ACL tag '''ipv6''' has been added to match only IPv6 public space.
 It can be used directly in a deny or inverted with '''!''' to match IPv4 in an allow.

 Example creation in squid.conf:
 {{{